 - SSH connection

-- Rsync installed on local and remote system
+- Rsync installed on the local and remote system

-Then your task will be much easier as you can easily sync files between remote and local system.
+Then your task will be much easier as you can easily sync files between remote and local systems.

-There are two types of operations used in file transfer between the local and remote system.
+There are two types of operations used in file transfer between the local and remote systems.

 This function is used to sync the local file to the remote system, and the format for that command is

-The above command syncs dir1 from the local system to remote system.
+The above command syncs dir1 from the local system to the remote system.

 The PULL function syncs the remote directory to the local systems.
-Command for this operation is
+The command for this operation is

 The above command copies the dir1 from the remote system to the local system.

-Here we should always mention source as the first argument and the destination as the second arguement.
+Here we should always mention the source as the first argument and the destination as the second argument.